HaxeFoundation/HaxeManual/content/02-types.md

 <!--label:types-function-overloads-->
 #### Overloads

-Functions can be overloaded by attaching `extern inline overload` to its siganture.
+Functions can be overloaded by attaching `extern inline overload` to its signature.
 Extern functions don't generate a body, while inline makes extern able to define the function body, so they're really necessary.

 ```haxe